leptos-rs/book/src/metadata.md

 This is exactly what `leptos_meta` is for.
 And in fact, during server rendering, this is exactly what it does: collect all the `<head>` content you’ve declared by using its components throughout your application, and then inject it into the actual `<head>`.

 But I’m getting ahead of myself.
 We haven’t actually talked about server-side rendering yet.
-As a matter of fact...
-Let’s do that next!
+The next chapter will talk about integrating with JavaScript libraries.
+Then we’ll wrap up the discussion of the client side, and move onto server side rendering.